bsc-s2/pykit/request/README.md

         [here](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html)
         This method will add some signature related fields to this dict.

-    -   `sign_args`: a python dict which contain the args to add_auth.
+    -   `sign_args`: a python dict which contain the args to add authorization.
 It may contain the following attributes:

         -   `access_key`: